 Local entrepreneur, Adrian owns and runs two previously boarded up pubs in Treorchy, employing over 40 local staff.
-In recent years, Adrian has raised over £29,000 for local charities, set up a mental health outreach centre in his pub, The Lion Inn, offers work experience for schools and runs hospitality courses.
-He chairs the local Pubwatch, is part of the Chamber of Trade, county tourism board, and has secured £25,000 grant funding to create ‘Visit Treorchy’.
-Instrumental in organising Rhondda arts Festival, he also sponsors and organises the Christmas Parade and town firework display.
+In recent years, Adrian has raised over £29,000 for local charities, and awarded over 200 electronic reading devices as part of an attendance challenge he runs in local schools.
+Adrian’s pub, The Lion, is a true community pub, sponsoring 15 sport teams, offering work experience for schools and running hospitality courses.
+He chairs the local Pubwatch, Chamber of Trade, and has secured £25,000 grant funding to create ‘Visit Treorchy’.
+He is instrumental in organising the annual Rhondda Arts Festival, Christmas Parade and town firework display.
 Treorchy is on the up, and a huge part of that is thanks to Adrian.

 Jim runs Patriot Games, lovingly known as ‘Patriot’ in the local community.
 Patriot provides spaces for charity groups, students and families.
 It’s been the safe haven for many children with autism, provided work experience for schools and colleges, and is a hub for hundreds of local gamers.
 Jim also works with Big Ambitions, a local organisation helping those with anxiety get back into work – with two placements now permanent staff!
 It’s all down to Jim’s thoughtful encouragement and support.